 See if the company you buy from has full traceability back to the farm or producer.
 Look out for organic certification and whether any deforestation has occurred in the coffees production.
 See if the farmers have taken any initiative to improve their environmental sustainability.
 Coffee is forest grown so there’s a natural incentive to retain the forest and bio-diversity it contains by planting shade trees.
 Most importantly see if the company you buy from are paying fairtrade.
 The lack of profitability is another huge issue for farmers and means they are unable to invest in not only environmental and sustainable farming practices but also their families and communities.

 Here at Cafédirect, we are 100% committed to buying Fairtrade coffee that is largely organic certified.
 We give 50% of our profits to our affiliated charity Producers Direct.
 Who support farmers to improve their organic sustainability and farming methods, in the hope that improving their quality, means increased profits and income, that can be reinvested into their farms and surrounding environments.
-We also take great pride in showcasing the amazing work the producers we buy from do for the wildlife, ecosystems and natural environment on their farms.
+When it comes to our range of coffee – from coffee bean subscription plans to one-off purchases – we also take great pride in showcasing the amazing work the producers we buy from do for the wildlife, ecosystems and natural environment on their farms.